 Negligence case against Company X for severe leg, arm and facial burn injuries sustained to Plaintiff as a result of a gas explosion.
 At the time of the explosion, the plaintiff was operating his motor vehicle in a nearby neighborhood.
 This case settled for an amount in excess of $2,300,000.
-Identity of parties are not disclosed pursuant to Confidentiality Agreement.
+Identities of parties are not disclosed pursuant to Confidentiality Agreement.

-Uninsured motorist case involving an Indianapolis Star deliveryman injured in an intersection accident as a result of a drunk driver disregarding a stop light.
+Uninsured motorist case involving an Indianapolis Star deliveryman injured in an intersection accident as a result of a drunk driver disregarding a stoplight.
 Plaintiff underwent an unsuccessful surgery to repair a herniated disc and was rendered occupationally disabled.
 Case settled in excess of $925,000 in 1998.

 Negligence case against steel mill in E. Chicago, Indiana for failing to protect the plaintiff, an independent union ironworker, from the hazards of dangerous conditions on its premises.
 Plaintiff sustained severe burns to his feet requiring skin grafts and subsequent pain injections.
 Case settled in November of 1992 for $750,000.

 Pedestrian/vehicular collision causing severe and debilitating permanent injuries, resulting in total disability, forcing the plaintiff into early retirement.
-Settlement in the amount of $650,000 case, despite fact that plaintiff crossed the roadway without a crosswalk or intersection light at night.
+Settlement in the amount of $650,000 case, despite the fact that plaintiff crossed the roadway without a crosswalk or intersection light at night.

-Indiana Product Liability case based on the design of the transmission in a Ford pick-up truck which moved from park to reverse causing severe injuries (quadriplegia) to the plaintiff.
+Indiana product liability case based on the design of the transmission in a Ford pick-up truck which moved from park to reverse causing severe injuries (quadriplegia) to the plaintiff.
 Case settled for a total payment which is protected by a confidentiality agreement and cannot be disclosed to the public.